stymjswl/blog/naver_scraping_blog.md

 ### Issue 2: Empty Results or Parsing Failures

-**Cause**: HTML structure changed or JavaScript rendering not working **Solutions**:
+**Cause**: HTML structure changed or JavaScript rendering is not working **Solutions**:
 - Check if Naver's DOM structure has changed (common)
 - Verify your CSS selectors with browser DevTools